 Greenhill Humane Society is a Life Saving organization, where animals are safe and well cared for; where all life is affirmed and respected.
 Our shelters never put a time limit on how long an animal can be in the shelter and we provide quality treatment for animals requiring extra care.
 Some pets find homes in a matter of days, while others are with us for months.
 They all receive the same abundance of love and devotion from our staff and volunteers.

 Greenhill Humane Society focuses on saving lives and building a community that has compassion and respect for all companion animals.
-For the past 7 years, we have successfully saved approximately 90% or more of the animals that came into our care.
+For the past 9 years, we have successfully saved approximately 90% or more of the animals that came into our care.
 Those that we had to let go were too sick, too dangerous, or beyond our ability to treat.
+For the fiscal year July 1, 2016 through June 30, 2017, our overall life-saving percentage was 91%.
+The life-saving percentage is calculated as live-outcomes divided by total-outcomes not including owner-intended-euthanasia.

 Euthanasia decisions are taken very seriously, and only made after all other options have been exhausted.
 Euthanasia is carried out by Certified Euthanasia Technicians according to Oregon law, using the most modern and humane method available.